Final project

 Importantly, you are free to submit your final assignment as many times as you want, until you obtain the grade that you desire.

 In your work, you are expected to follow as best as possible the guidelines for open, reproducible research.
-Thus, to return the assignment, you will need to upload your data, code and results into a GitHub repository, link that repository with Zenodo and give us the Zenodo DOI for your work.
-To ensure readability, include with your project a document (e.g. a README.md) describing what all the parts of the project are (e.g. what is the main documentation file, where are the data, where are any code files, etc).
+Thus, to return the assignment, you will need to upload your data, code and results into a repository, link that repository with and give us the Zenodo for your work.
+To ensure readability, include with your project a document (e.g. a ) describing what all the parts of the project are (e.g. what is the main documentation file, where are the data, where are any code files, etc).

 As to why I'm requiring you to return your final project this way: